 - 8-16 small biscuits

-1. Pour the double cream, custard and orangey sec into a large bowl and whip till it thickens to the consistency of thick custard.
-Taste and add 1-3 tbsp maple syrup or honey if you think it needs it.
+1. Pour the double cream, custard and amaretto (if using) into a large bowl and whip till it thickens to the consistency of thick custard.
+Taste and add 1-3 tbsp maple syrup or honey, if you think it needs it.
 When frozen it will taste less sweet, so add a little more than you think tastes enough.
 Keep in mind any flavourings you might be adding.

 2. Pour into a large shallow container, cover and pop it into the freezer.